shinymonitor/qmtik/README.md

 # Quantized Model Training and Inference Kit

 A minimal, dependency-free, allocation-agnostic stb-style library for quantized neural networks designed for embedded systems and resource constrained environments.
-This implementation uses 8-bit integer quantization for both weights and activations, enabling efficient inference on microcontrollers and edge devices.
+This implementation uses 8-bit integer quantization for both weights and activations.
-It can achieve 4x smallermodel size, 2-4x faster inference, and minimal, if not none, accuracy loss.
+It can achieve 4x smaller model size, 2-4x faster inference, and minimal, if not none, accuracy loss.

 ## Features
 - No dependencies
-- INT8 weights and activations for maximum memory efficiency
+- uint8_t weights and activations for small memory usage and model size
-- Easy to modify network topology via config.h
+- Easy to modify network structure
 - Multiple activation, output processing and cost functions
-- Optimization with momentum and adaptive learning rates
+- Adam optimization
 - Batching
 - Multiple learning rate decay functions
 - Trains with fake quantization to minimize accuracy loss
 - No dynamic memory (allocation-agnostic)
-- 8-bit quantized weights significantly reduce model size
-- Embedded friendly
 - Adjustable weight and activation scaling factors

 ## Use Cases